jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists to a new age make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and rules are supposed to serve human evolution, not get in its way.
 But since today our philosophy isn't helping us, it's time to update it.
 And since there are so many rules stalling the Digital Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
 _This is politics.
 A regular person using a modern tool to find where he can improve his civilization.
-Will he upgrade his windows, recaulk them, or top up some insulation.
-Those questions are actual political debates.
-What's better, working on your windows or complaining about energy prices and climate change on Twitter?
+Will he upgrade his windows, recaulk them, or spray in some insulation.
+Asking what are better actions is a political debates.
+Now complaining about energy prices and climate change on Twitter?
 Which person would you want in your society if you were society's player god?
 We all should be doing simple things like this too.
 It'll make us happy because it helps.
 And once we've done our daily work, we can play basketball, watch a movie, or whatever else we want.
 Just don't chase phantom communists or fascists.
 You're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR

 ## Evolution Is on Our Side - When rules are in our way, we use evolution to defeat them

 Life's been evolving for billions of years.
-Humanity continues life's evolution with our creation of new tools.
-We develop in technological stages.
+Humanity continues life's evolution by creating technology.
+We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 The powers of the old age hold back the modern era.
-Since we've entered the Digital Age in 1970, Darth Blockbuster has made continuously defended his mechanical tools by making digital tools against the rules.
+Since we've entered the Digital Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
-In the 1970s, AT&T defended its mechanical telephone system monopoly by successfully lobbying the government to ban Americans from using internet modems.
-In 1984, the entertainment industry defended broadcast television by suing to try and ban home video cassette recorders (VCRs) and only losing by one vote in the Supreme Court.
-In 2001, the music industry defended compact discs (CDs) by successfully suing digital songs.
+In the 1970s, AT&T defended its mechanical telephone system monopoly by successfully lobbying the American government to ban internet modems.
+In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
+In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, SpaceX, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using mechanical Industrial Age tools.

-This endless list of rules is the Death Star.
+This seemingly endless list of rules is the Death Star.
 This antagonism is why life on Main Street is getting worse.
-We must get rid of it and free humanity so we can continue to evolve life on Earth.

 But before you face Darth Blockbuster and blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 ## The Magic of Evolution - How evolution works

 Evolution is life's secret weapon.
-Evolution empowers life by giving every new lifeform a slightly different variation.
+It empowers life by giving every new lifeform a slightly different variation.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
-The variations unfit for the changed frontline die off, and the fittest survive.
+The variations that can't make it die off, and the fittest survive.
 This natural selection helps life find which lifeforms are best suited to survive on Earth.

 Evolution works so well because it creates biodiversity.
-The more lifeforms there are, the more life can probe and better adapt to environmental changes.
-When temperatures increase or rain patterns change, the higher the biodiversity, the more lifeforms feel the pain.
-Therefore the sooner life can adapt a solution to the frontline problem.
+Biodiveristy means there more lifeforms probing the environment for changes like temperatures increase or new rain patterns.
+The more lifeforms feel the pain of environment changes, the sooner life can adapt a solution to the frontline problem.

-When enough lifeforms populate an area, all the available resources are harvested.
-Increasingly, lifeforms depend on each other and start to collaborate instead of competing for resources.
-For example, flowers and bees, squirrels and trees, and everything else in the ecosystem depends on each other and don't directly compete for the same resource.
+When the biodiversity is high enough, evolution creates an ecosystem.
 Ecosystems can be described as a "circle of life" food chain.
 Many plants, herbivores, carnivores, and decomposers, work to harvest resources.
-To keep an ecosystem sustainable, each species must reciprocate.
 Grass turns light, water, nutrients, into biomass, eaten by the grazer, which feeds the predator.
 When everything dies, it returns all the nutrients back into the soil for the grass to keep growing.
 Each lifeform checks the other to be sure no one hoards or freeloads.
-Ecosystems are a delicate balance.
-Foreign species mess up this balance, sometimes being so invasive, they wipe out parts of the ecosystem.
+Few of these lifeforms could exist alone.
+All these lifeforms basically collaborate then.

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.